PennockTech/fingerd/README.md

    permit exec.
 The filesystem should be mounted `nosuid` _unless_ you choose to use setcap instead of a packet filter.
 Please use a packet filter instead.
+   + The privilege dropping does not succeed on Linux and we do safely error out correctly.
+Do not start as root on Linux.
+See below.

 ### Inbound network access required: